Iandris/myCine/bower_components/firebaseui/README.md

 ### Credential Helper

 The role of a credential helper is to help your users sign into you website.
-When one is enabled, your users will be prompted with email addresses and usernames they have saved from your app or other applications.
+When one is enabled, your users will be prompted with user_name addresses and usernames they have saved from your app or other applications.
 To achieve this, [accountchooser.com](https://www.accountchooser.com/learnmore.html) is available.
-Upon signing in or signing up with email, the user will be redirected to the accountchooser.com website and will be able to select one of their saved accounts.
+Upon signing in or signing up with user_name, the user will be redirected to the accountchooser.com website and will be able to select one of their saved accounts.
 It is recommended to use this, but you can also disable it by specifying the value below.